-Data lakes differ from data warehouses by the way data is stored without the need for any transformation.
-Data lakes store data in its raw form whereas warehouses require rigid filtering before it can be collected as part of their environment.
-Moreover, data lakes are able to easily collect and store data of any type.
+Data lakes are distinguished from data warehouses by the way in which data is stored without the need to transform it.
+Data lakes store data in its raw form whereas warehouses require rigid filtering before it can be collected.
+Additionally, data lakes are capable of easily collecting and storing data of any type.

-The grid below outlines some of the key differences between data lakes and data warehouses.
-This article will explain in more detail some of the important features that make data lakes able to treat very large volumes of data with high velocity and variety.
-However, due to the size and lack of organization with data lakes, managing the veracity of data can be more challenging than with traditional data warehouses.
+The grid below outlines some of the main differences between data lakes and data warehouses.
+This article will further explain some important characteristics that make data lakes capable of handling very large volumes of data with high speed and variety.
+However, due to the size and lack of organization of data lakes, managing data veracity can be more difficult than with traditional data warehouses.

-Aside from the elements in the above grid, there is another key fundamental differentiator between a data lake and a data warehouse, which is rooted in what is called schema management .
-While the warehouse operates according to what is called a schema-on-write model via approaches like standard ETL (Extract, Transform, Load) techniques, the lakes operate with a schema-on-read model, namely in the Hadoop framework.
-It is this subtle but important distinction that gives data scientists and analysts the opportunity to explore patterns in the raw with a data lake architecture.
+Besides the above grid elements, there is another fundamental difference between a data lake and a data warehouse, which is called schema management .
+While the warehouse operates according to a schema-on-write model via technical approaches like the standard ETL (Extract, Transform, Load), the lake operates according to a schema-on-read model named as part of Hadoop work.
+This is a subtle, but important distinction, since it gives data scientists the ability to explore raw data patterns with a data lake architecture.

-In a data warehouse, if the data going in a database doesn’t fit the format of the schema built for a particular table, the data is simply rejected.
-For example, in SQL it is not possible to add data to your table without first creating the table.
-By extension, the creation of the table is not possible unless the schema of that table was predefined before actually loading the dataset.
-The implication is that if the data changes by adding fields or modifying the data type (i.e. from integer to text), the table will have to be dropped or reloaded in order to fit in the database.
+In a data warehouse, if the data stored in a database does not match the format of the schema built for a particular table, the data is simply discarded.
+For example, in SQL, it is not possible to add data to the table without first creating it.
+Consequently, the creation of the table is only possible if the latter's schema has been predefined before the actual loading of the dataset.
+As a result, if the data is changed by adding fields or changing the data type, the table will need to be dropped or reloaded in order to fit in the database.

-This classic schema-on-write approach is manageable for relatively small- to medium-sized datasets or when it doesn't involve any foreign keys affecting a large number of other tables.
-However, when dealing with foreign keys along with datasets of several terabytes, dropping or reloading tables can take days rather than minutes, while creating important computation costs in the process.
-Fortunately, modern cloud-based solutions like BigQuery and Amazon Redshift have radically improved the computational power of data warehousing.
-Nonetheless, for use cases requiring ACID (atomicity, consistency, isolation, durability) transactions with a response time into the milliseconds, even the powerful query engine of BigQuery is not enough.
-Furthermore, the latter requires a schema-on-write treatment of your tables.
+This classic schema-on-write approach is manageable for relatively small data sets or when it doesn't involve foreign keys affecting a large number of arrays.
+However, when dealing with foreign keys and multi-terabyte datasets, dropping or reloading tables can take days instead of minutes, while incurring significant computational costs.
+Fortunately, modern cloud-based solutions like BigQuery and Amazon Redshift have dramatically improved the computing power of data warehousing.
+However, for use cases requiring ACID (atomicity, consistency, isolation, durability) transactions with a response time of milliseconds, even BigQuery's powerful query engine is not enough.
+Furthermore,

-With the schema-on-read approach, there are no prerequisites to loading files of any type into a data lake.
-In fact, in the Hadoop framework, which today is mostly managed in serverless cloud object stores like Google Cloud Storage, S3, etc., the process starts with loading a dataset without making any alterations.
-For example, the line of code below is an example of an HDFS (Hadoop Distributed File System) command to load data in the equivalent of a standard table in a Hadoop environment:
+With the "schema-on-read" approach, there are no prerequisites for loading files of any kind into a data lake.
+In fact, in the framework of Hadoop, which today is mainly managed in serverless cloud object stores like Google Cloud Storage, S3, etc., the process starts with loading a dataset without any modification .
+The line of code below is an example of a Hadoop Distributed File System (HDFS) command to load data into the equivalent of a standard table in a Hadoop environment:

-The above command line is an instruction in Python to pull all text files that begin with mktgfile within the temp folder into the HDFS system.
-This will initiate an entire mapping and distribution process in the background to optimize storage according to the Hadoop framework.
-From there, no schema is required to go ahead and directly query this data from the table.
-In Python, here is what that query might look like:
+The command line above is an instruction in Python to extract all text files that start with mktgfile in the temp folder in the HDFS system.
+This command will initiate a whole background mapping and distribution process to optimize storage according to the Hadoop framework.
+From there, no schema is needed to go ahead and directly query that data from the table.
+In Python, this is what this query might look like:

-To manage Hadoop at scale, YARN (Yet Another Resource Negotiator) was created as a cluster resource management layer, which is used to perform resource allocation and job scheduling.
-YARN was introduced in the Hadoop 2.0 version and serves as the middle layer between HDFS and a processing framework called MapReduce , which we will describe in a moment.
+To manage Hadoop on a larger scale, YARN (Yet Another Resource Negotiator) was created as a cluster resource management layer, which is used for resource allocation and task scheduling.
+YARN was introduced in Hadoop version 2.0 and serves as a middle layer between HDFS and a processing framework called MapReduce , which we'll describe in a moment.

-In essence, what is important to remember is that in this NoSQL universe, the data structure is only interpreted once it is being read, which is at the core of the idea behind schema-on- read .
-Therefore, if a particular analytics file doesn’t respect the structure of a predefined schema, like for instance if a field is added or removed in a table, the mapper function in the above query will adjust for it on the fly.
-This is because the data schema in Hadoop is whatever the mapper decides it is.
+What is important to remember is that in this NoSQL universe, the data structure is only interpreted once it is read, which is at the heart of the idea of schema-on- read .
+Therefore, if a particular analysis file does not respect the structure of a predefined schema, such as if a field is added or deleted in a table, the mapping function in the above query will adjust to the stolen.
+Indeed, the data schema in Hadoop is the one the mapper decides to follow.

-This mapper function in question works through the MapReduce paradigm, described as "a software framework for easily writing applications which process vast amounts of data (multi-terabyte data-sets) in-parallel on large clusters (thousands of nodes) of commodity hardware in a reliable, fault-tolerant manner .”
-It essentially involves mapping a given function to different inputs, namely a dataset or file, then reducing the different outputs to a single one.
-Mathematically, a MapReduce function can be expressed as follows in an array multiplication:
+This mapping function operates under the MapReduce paradigm, described as "a software framework for easily writing applications that process large amounts of data (multi-terabyte datasets) in parallel across large clusters (thousands of nodes) of basic hardware, in a reliable and fault-tolerant manner .
+It basically involves mapping a given function to different inputs, i.e. a dataset or a file, and then reducing the different outputs to one.
+Mathematically, a MapReduce function can be expressed as follows in a multiplication table:

-In the above notation, ⊗ corresponds to an approximation of the mapping assigned to each pair of inputs, and ⊕ approximately corresponds to the reduce function applied to the outputs.
-When computations are performed on database analysis systems, a table reader function is generated in correspondence with the mapping operations, followed by a table writer function being used to reduce the operation to a single output.
+In the notation above, ⊗ corresponds to an approximation of the mapping assigned to each pair of inputs, and ⊕ corresponds approximately to the reduction function applied to the outputs.
+When calculations are performed on database analysis systems, a table read function is generated corresponding to the matching operations, followed by a table write function used to reduce the operation at a single exit.
 This two-step technique is at the heart of all the processing magic of a data lake system built on this paradigm.
-The upshot of this technique is the broad flexibility it provides to a file storage system, essentially freeing it from any real need of a schema, as opposed to its traditional relational database counterpart.
+The result of this technique is the great flexibility it brings to a file storage system, essentially freeing it from any real need for schema,

-However, due to the difficulty of maintaining and programming such parallel clusters of nodes, many IT teams have moved away from directly using MapReduce for big data processing.
-For most data engineers and devops, the new champion in town is called Apache Spark , which is described as “a unified analytics engine for large-scale data processing.”
-Spark can run as a standalone application or on top of Hadoop YARN, where it can read data directly from HDFS.
-This open source solution now counts one of the largest communities of developers in the world contributing to the project.
-Most big data cloud services offer Spark as a managed solution, like Databricks , Google Cloud's Dataproc or Amazon 's EMR Step API .
+However, due to the difficulty of maintaining and scheduling such clusters of parallel nodes, many IT teams have moved away from directly using MapReduce for big data processing.
+For most data engineers and developers, the new champion in town is called Apache Spark , which is described as “a unified analytics engine for large-scale data processing.”
+Spark can work as a standalone application or as an add-on to Hadoop YARN, where it can read data directly from HDFS.
+This open source solution now has one of the largest communities of developers in the world contributing to the project.
+Most big data cloud services offer Spark as a managed solution, like Databricks , Google Cloud's Dataproc, or Amazon 's EMR Step API .

-When dealing with a big data environment, the flexibility of those frameworks in processing large and often unstructured or polymorphic files is what makes the data lake a more suitable solution.
-By allowing the data to be stored without schema constraints, the same dataset can accommodate a wide range of analysis and use cases, which is precisely what data exploration requires when searching for new patterns in analytics.
+When dealing with a big data environment, the flexibility of these frameworks for handling large and often unstructured or polymorphic files is what makes data lake a more suitable solution.
+By allowing data to be stored without schema constraints, the same data set can adapt to a wide range of analyzes and use cases, which is precisely what data mining needs when it comes to search for new models in analysis.

 Moreover, data lakes and data warehouses are not mutually exclusive.
-They are mostly inclusive and complementary.
-An ETL tool can be architected in the post-staging phase of the data lake processes in order to be redirected toward a data warehouse.
-The latter remains important for controlled reporting and analytics, namely for descriptive or diagnostic dashboarding.
-As such, the two environments are important to develop jointly in today’s data management and business intelligence strategy.
-So don’t plan on choosing one over the other.
-Instead, plan on connecting the two together to yield the most value for your business.
+In fact, they are mostly inclusive and complementary.
+An ETL tool can be designed in the post-processing phase of data lake processes in order to be redirected to a data warehouse.
+The latter remains important for controlled reporting and analysis, especially for descriptive or diagnostic dashboards.
+It is therefore important to jointly develop these two environments in the current data management and business intelligence strategy.
+You should not plan to choose one over the other.
+Instead, plan to tie the two together to get the best value for your business.
 Of course,